A Guide To Indian Kurta Shopping: Sarojini Nagar Market In Delhi.

 Here is everything you need to know about Sarojini Nagar Market and the best shops to find outfits for your India adventure.

-What kind of market is Sarojini Market?
+What Kind of Market is Sarojini Market?

-Sarojini Nagar Market is a local shopping market in Delhi.
 It is a mixture of outdoor stalls, kiosks and tables set up with clothing and wares as well as indoor, permanent shops in the market area.

 The quiet morning shopping street in Sarojini Market.